am-work/terra-homework/README.md

 simpler than fiddling with flags, but you can change them to do whatever makes your life easier.

 You can also use these scripts as inspiration to build more sophisticated automation, like an off-chain oracle for example.
-If you want to do that, the most important file to read is `scripts/library.js`; this is were we initialize the `LCDClient` object (the actual JavaScript object that we use to hit the Terra HTTP API).
+If you want to do that, the most important file to read is `scripts/library.ts`; this is were we initialize the `LCDClient` object (the actual JavaScript object that we use to hit the Terra HTTP API).

+The scripts can also be run with VSCode's NodeJS debugger, so you can set brekpoints and debug as you develop.
+Press `F5` to launch the debugger, then pick the script you want to run.
+See `.vscode/launch.json` for more.

 ## Homework